Kate Upton Flaunts Major Cleavage In Final Day Of ‘Love’ Magazine’s Advent Calendar

 “She channeled Marilyn Monroe with bouncy blonde blow dry, keeping covered up in a sheer kimono with a fluffy trim on the sleeves.”

 Of course, Kate completed the clip with her amazing Hide and Seek skills, which were also conveniently sexy.
-Daily Mail describes Upton’s failed attempts at hiding while she managed to strike seductive poses.
+The Daily Mail describes Upton’s failed attempts at hiding while she managed to strike seductive poses.

 “The curvy beauty queen also pretends to be part of the furniture, at one point sporting a lampshade on head, as well as hiding under the bed.”

 While the advent calendar may have come to an end, fans and followers seem to be more than happy with the final week as Upton is joined by Sylvester Stallone’s daughter, Sistine.
+The publication came under fire for several strange videos posted throughout December, one of which featured Kim Kardashian in a Northern Lights-themed shoot.
+It was one of the first few times Kardashian had made a “public appearance” since the Paris robbery, but fans didn’t seem too impressed.

+In fact, viewers made fun of Kim’s video despite the sex appeal.

 [Featured Image by Frazer Harrison/Getty Images]